jemcv/web/content/about.md

 The game I spent most of my time playing back then is LoL (League of Legends).
 Another game is DotA (Defense of the Ancients), my childhood game where I played different maps including BVO (Bleach vs Onepiece), DON (DragonBall, Onepiece, Naruto), Pudge Wars, Mirana Wars, Axe Wars, and the classic Dota map.

 #### Interest
-My current interest is creating CLI applications, automation with python, and linux.
+My current interest is creating CLI applications, scripting with python, and linux.

 #### What I do?
 When I have free time, I spend my time improving my touch typing and sometimes coding. <a href="https://monkeytype.com/profile/GGUvYwIfXagWcUMl8z42aqWdMAr2">monkeytype account</a>